Syncplay/syncplay/README.md

 ## Requirements

-On Windows: You need the Media Player Classic Home Cinema (MPC) media player.
+On Windows: You need the Media Player Classic Home Cinema (MPC-HC) media player.

 On Linux: You need Python 2.7, Twisted and the MPlayer media player.